ballarat-hackerspace/association/rules-of-the-association.md

 **Note**

 Under section 59 of the Act, access to the personal information of a person recorded in the register of members may be restricted in certain circumstances.
 Section 58 of the Act provides that it is an offence to make improper use of information about a person obtained from the Register of Members.
-Division 2—Disciplinary action
+Division 2-Disciplinary action

 ### 19 Grounds for taking disciplinary action

-The Association may take disciplinary action against a member in accordance with this Division if it is determined that the member—
+The Association may take disciplinary action against a member in accordance with this Division if it is determined that the member-

   - (a) has failed to comply with these Rules and by-laws of the Association; or
   - (b) refuses to support the purposes of the Association; or